KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 ---

 The destiny of a universe
-is not fixed by coercion—
+is not fixed by coercion —
 it is fixed by **coherence**.

 Free will is not abolished,